 |Security||Data access is limited to subscribers||Must set up access credentials to keep data secure|

 |Size of Replications||Better for granular replications||Better for large-scale replications|

 |Especially Useful for||Merging multiple systems into one database||Creating a backup database|

 We hope this guide comes in handy as you set up your replication functions.
+Make sure to read our PostgreSQL EXPLAIN article on query costs.
 If you have any questions or there’s anything else you’d like to know about how ScaleGrid can help you with your PostgreSQL deployments, get in touch with one of our many database experts.